Positive ocean news: January 2023 edition

 New colony of 500 penguins discovered from space

-Credit: Jason Row
+Credit: Jason Row/unsplash

 Satellite imagery revealed a colony of 500 emperor penguins living on the coast of West Antarctica, bringing the total number of colonies to 66.